Joint Task Force - Haiti delivers humanitarian aid to Jeremie, Haiti

-Service members with Joint Task Force-Haiti (JTF-Haiti) and members of U.S. Agency for International Development (USAID) load humanitarian aid onto a MV-22 Osprey in Port-au-Prince, Haiti Aug.
+Haitians alongside U.S. service members with Joint Task Force-Haiti (JTF-Haiti) and members of U.S. Agency for International Development (USAID) unload humanitarian aid off a CH-47 Chinook in Jeremie, Haiti Aug.
 28, 2021.
-JTF-Haiti and USAID has delivered over 240,000 pounds of humanitarian aid since an earthquake struck Haiti on Aug.
+JTF-Haiti and USAID has delivered over 310,000 pounds of humanitarian aid since an earthquake struck the area on Aug.
 14, 2021.
 (U.S. Army photo by Staff Sgt.
 Timothy Clegg)

 |Date Taken: